 I don’t feel super comfortable writing about myself so… I’m tap dancing right now.

-I’ve lived in seven countries and visited over 70 countries on five continents.
+I’ve lived in seven countries and visited over 80 countries on six continents.

 When I told my grandmother this she was all “that’s all?
 Not even a hundred?”